-Village Glen High School is a member of the California Interscholastic Foundation (CIF) that competes with other schools in Basketball as well as Track and Field.
+Village Glen High School is a member of the California Interscholastic Foundation (CIF) that competes with other schools in Basketball, Track and Field, Flag Football, Softball, Soccer, Volleyball and Beach Volleyball.
 CIF is the intramural regional league for many schools located in the Los Angeles area.
 Students can earn credits while competing on one of these teams.
 These sports activities not only involve the team participants but also engages the entire school leading to tremendous school pride and spirit.
-Nothing on campus matches the enthusiasm that is brought to the school by having a basketball game on campus that day.
-Go Knights!
+Nothing on campus matches the enthusiasm that is brought to the school by having a basketball game on campus.
+Go Knights & Eagles!

 Village Glen is committed to providing our students with a state-of-the-art campus outfitted with a wide range of technology enrichment.
 Students of Village Glen both benefit from and rely on technology more than their typical peers.

 Smart Boards are interactive whiteboards that allow teachers to deliver dynamic lessons, access an unlimited variety of instructional material and online visual media, write notes and save and electronically send work completed in class.
 Smart Boards stimulate the visual learning and interest of elementary students to high school seniors and encourage natural collaboration between teachers and students.